MEMORIAL DAY SALE

 After you select which method will work best for your business, here's a step-by-step breakdown of how to calculate your deduction.

-A flow chart guides you through which home office tax deduction calculation method is right for you.
+An infographic illustrating which tax deduction method is right for you

-To calculate how much of a home office tax deduction you qualify for using the simplified method:
+To calculate how much of a home office tax deduction you qualify for the simplified method:

-1. Determine the square footage of your home office space
+• Determine the square footage of your home office space: Measure the area of your dedicated workspace accurately.

-2. Multiply your home office square footage by $5
+• Multiply your home office square footage by $5: This is the standard deduction rate.

 Here's how to determine your deduction using the regular method: